jaivox/speech/jaivox/README.txt

-Jaivox library and applications (In development)
+Jaivox library and applications (Version 0.4, April 2013)

 See http://www.jaivox.com for detailed documentation and requirements.